The Best Home Barista Espresso Machine & Grinder Setups

 The main thing that separates them, is that the Pro (and the touch) features the newer ThermoJet water heater vs the original Thermocoil of the Express.

-From the tests I did, 37 seconds quicker, including the time saved waiting for steam to be ready, and the faster steaming time, even though that doesn’t account for the Pro being ready to pull a shot again after steaming milk so it’s probably a bit more than this if you’re making back to back coffees.
+From the tests I did, 37 seconds quicker, including the time saved waiting for steam to be ready, and the faster steaming time, even though that doesn’t account for the Pro being ready to pull a shot again after steaming milk so it’s probably a little more than this if you’re making back to back coffees.

 Check Price - Amazon UKCheck Price - Sage Appliances

-With the touch you swipe through a pretty range of colour images of coffees to select what you’re in the mood for, and you have to deal with the coffee side of things manually, however when it comes to the milk side, you literally put your milk jug down, and the machine steams the milk for you to your specified texture and temperature, allowing you to then work on your latte art.
+With the touch you swipe through a pretty range of colour images of coffees to select what you’re in the mood for, and you have to deal with the coffee side of things manually, nevertheless when it comes to the milk side, you basically put your milk jug down, and the machine steams the milk for you to your specified texture and temperature, allowing you to then work on your latte art.

 Single Boiler & Thermoblock Machines